leaf-node/swirlnet/VS-NEAT.md

 Removing this feature decreased code complexity and increased the rate at which solutions to a prior (albeit naive) version of the XOR problem were found.
-This feature may be readded later if found to be useful.
+This feature may be re-added later if found to be useful.

 ## Weight mutation control

 swirlnet offers expanded options for controlling weight mutation compared to suggestions in the original NEAT paper.
-One has the option of setting the uniform gene perturbance, unique gene perturbance and unique gene weight reset rates.
-The sum of these rates may be less than 1 in order to allow some weights in a genome undergoing weight mutation to remain unmutated.
+One has the option of setting the uniform gene perturbation, unique gene perturbation and unique gene weight reset rates.
+The sum of these rates may be less than 1 in order to allow some weights in a genome undergoing weight mutation to remain un-mutated.

-swirlnet uses gaussian distributions to set new weights and perturb existing ones.
+swirlnet uses Gaussian distributions to set new weights and perturb existing ones.

 ## Other differences